Institute of Professional Investigators Training Centre

 Q. How long does it take to complete the course?

 A. The course is based on an estimation that classroom learning for the material (plus some self-study) would take 39 hours.
 For this reason, the Institute considers that three months is a reasonable length of time for completion, while 6 months may be needed by those in full time employment.
-Students have two years to complete the course from the date they sign up
+Students have one year to complete the course from the date they sign up

 Q. Do you offer the facility to pay the course fee in instalments?